 Methods

-All samples were collected by methods described in Chapter 2, and all data was flagged and filtered based on quality assurance described therein.
+All samples were collected by methods described in Chapter 2, and all data were flagged and filtered based on quality assurance described therein.
 Here, NOM is assessed based on concentrations of dissolved organic carbon (DOC) and character is indicated by SAC254 (reactivity & aromaticity) and E2:E3 (molecular size & aromaticity).

 Synoptic sample results were evaluated for spatial patterns by comparing low- to high-order streams, between the Leech and Sooke portions of the GVWSA, and by sampling methods at upstream and downstream sites.
-To assess temporal patterns, results were examined over the full study period (Oct 2018 to Feb 2020), and grouped by sampling season (wet & dry seasons).
+To assess temporal patterns, results were examined over the full study period (Oct 2018 to Feb 2020), and grouped by wet and dry seasons.
 For shorter scale temporal pattern assessment, rising limb event-based Rack samples from the six monitoring sites in the Leech WSA were compared to inter-event sampling results (i.e. standard Grab samples).

 Results

 From October 2018 to February 2020, across the GVWSA 426 river samples were collected and analyzed for DOC, and 318 of those samples were analyzed by UV-Vis for NOM character assessment (Table 8).
 Fewer samples were analyzed for UV-Vis properties than for DOC concentration due to method evolution at the start of the project and instrument-sharing limitations.
-Of the samples collected and analyzed, DOC data were reduced by 9.2% (to 387 samples) during Hold-time quality control checks (described in Chapter 2) and UV-Vis data were reduced by 19.5% (to 256 samples).
+Of the samples collected and analyzed, DOC data were reduced by 9.2% (to 387 samples) during hold-time quality control checks (described in Chapter 2) and UV-Vis data were reduced by 19.5% (to 256 samples).
 Quality control resulted in a 9% reduction in UV-Vis data and an additional 10.5% was unfortunately lost during instrument maintenance.
 Analysis of calibration verification standards resulted in an average analytical accuracy of 10% (n = 20).